5 Tips to Prepare for Your First SUP Camping Trip

 You can even look for areas that have cell service so you can check in with a friend or family member to let them know that you are ok.

 Another tip is to pick somewhere that has a decent amount of traffic if you are worried about safety.
-That way you will never be far from someone that is able to help if anything happens to you.
+Even in a busy area, you won’t have to fight for camping spots on a paddle board because you’ll be able to reach places no one else can.
+That way you can find a great, secluded camping spot and still never be far from someone that is able to help if anything goes wrong.

 The More the Merrier